Youth Development Counselor (Cabin Counselor and Activity Instructor)

 -

-Ropes Course & Rock Climbing
+Ropes Course

 Junior Counselor

 Junior Counselors (JC) are one of the primary caregivers for each camper.
 JCs are typically 17 years of age or are rising seniors in high school.
-Additionally, they have successfully completed Camp TAW’s CIT program or have participated in a similar leadership experience.
+Additionally, they have ideally completed Camp TAW’s CIT program or have participated in a similar leadership experience.
 JCs are responsible for assisting and leading in the planning, teaching, and executing activities, guiding campers in their personal growth and daily living skills.
-Typically our JCs spend one - two sessions at Camp TAW.
+Typically our JCs spend one or two sessions at Camp TAW.

 Support Staff